Pickled Asparagus

 • Rinse asparagus and snap off woody ends.
 Cut spears to fit in jars and fill tightly.
 Lay spears upright and fit leftover pieces without tips in the centre for best appearance.

-• Prepare brine by combining water, pickling vinegar, salt and alum in pot with pour spout.
+• Prepare brine by combining water, pickling vinegar and salt in pot.
 Heat to boiling.

 • Bring a very large pot or canner to a boil.
 Fill with enough water to cover jars when inserted.